lacinoire/master-thesis/topic-proposals/pbe-for-extracting-build-information.md

 #### con Personal Preference

-+ Web-development (→ keep as small as possible, mostly uninteresting to research part anyway)
 + Would need to reask my munich professors / probably search for a new supervisor (should not be difficult)